B. Arthur LEWANDOWSKI Obituary - Buffalo, NY | Buffalo News

 LEWANDOWSKI - B. Arthur

 November 30, 2020, of Getzville, NY.
 Beloved husband of the late Arlene (nee Brutcher) Lewandowski; devoted father of Kevin (Carol) Lewandowski, Debbie (Rick) Butterworth and Keith (Julie) Lewandowski and the late Joann (Greg) White; cherished grandfather of Corey, Danielle, Matthew, Tyler, Kristen and Sarah; great-granddad of Noah and Dylan; brother of Shirley (late Albert) Szczepanek and the late Gertrude Heubusch; also survived by nieces, nephews and relatives.
 Aurthur was a US Navy veteran.
-A Mass of Christian Burial will be held on Friday, at 9:30 AM, at St. Gabriel's RC Church, 5271 Clinton St., Elma.
-Please Assemble at Church.
-Pursuant to NYS guidelines, face coverings are required at Church.
+A Mass of Christian Burial was held at St. Gabriel's RC Church.
 Arrangements by the DANIEL R. SMOLAREK FUNERAL HOME.
-Please leave condolences at SmolarekCares.com
+Condolences at SmolarekCares.com

 To plant trees in memory, please visit our Sympathy Store